Mahaveer1013/codesapiens_site/README.md

 **Important:**
 - Add `.env.local` to your `.gitignore`
-- See `.env.example` for a complete template
+- See `EXAMPLEENV` for a complete template
 - Never commit sensitive keys to version control

 ---